School SENCO: Mr Emmerson

-Mrs Jones is the Special Educational Needs Co-coordinator for the school and has overall responsibility for coordinating the support children with Communication & Interaction, Cognition & Learning, Social/Emotional & Mental Health and Physical & Sensory special educational needs.
-At times, you may need to meet with Mrs Jones to review your child’s provision and she is always available to make an appointment should you need to discuss an issue around assistance from external providers such as the speech therapist, physiotherapist, CAMHS or specialist teaching service.
+Mr Emmerson is the Special Educational Needs Co-ordinator for the school and has overall responsibility for co-ordinating the support of children with Communication & Interaction, Cognition & Learning, Social/Emotional & Mental Health and Physical & Sensory special educational needs.
+At times, you may need to meet with Mr Emmerson to review your child’s provision and he is always available to make an appointment should you need to discuss an issue around assistance from external providers such as the speech therapist, physiotherapist, CAMHS or specialist teaching service.

 LINGDALE IS A MAINSTREAM PRIMARY SCHOOL